Borgarfjörður Eystri

 Hiking

-The main accommodation option is Alfheimar, a guesthouse in the village that has been operating for years and is the standard choice.
-Sleeping bag accommodation is available for budget travellers; en suite rooms cost around ISK 25,000-35,000 per night in summer.
-Book well ahead for July and August; the village’s limited beds fill up with hikers.
+Álfheimar guesthouse is the main accommodation option and has been the standard choice for hikers and puffin visitors for years.
+Sleeping bag accommodation is available for budget travellers; en suite rooms cost around ISK 25,000-35,000 in summer.
+Book well ahead for July and August; the limited bed count fills up.

-The guesthouse restaurant at Alfheimar is the main eating option in the village.
-The menu focuses on Icelandic lamb, skyr-based desserts, and fish from the fjord.
-Dinner for two runs around ISK 8,000-12,000.
-Stock up on food in Egilsstadir if you want more flexibility; there is no supermarket in Borgarfjordur Eystri.
+The guesthouse restaurant is the only real eating option in the village.
+The menu focuses on Icelandic lamb, fish from the fjord, and skyr-based desserts; dinner for two runs around ISK 8,000-12,000. Álfacafé nearby does homemade waffles and cakes in a setting decorated with elf-themed items and local stones, which sounds eccentric and turns out to be pleasant.
+Stock up in Egilsstadir if you want more than this; there is no supermarket in Borgarfjörður Eystri.

 When to Go

-The village can feel isolated in a way that the Ring Road tourist circuit does not.
-That is part of the point.
+The village has a quality of genuine remoteness that the Ring Road tourist circuit lacks.
+That is the reason to make the drive.